Kari Lake and Marjorie Taylor Greene Are Reportedly in a Desperate 'Death Race' to Be Trump's VP

 Meanwhile, some Trump advisers have been telling reporters that he doesn’t like Lake very much—perhaps because she acts too much like him?
 “She’s a shameless, ruthless demagogue who wants power and will do whatever she has to do to get it,” one adviser told the Daily Beast.
 Two other advisors said Trump thinks Lake is a “spotlight hound” and he’s annoyed that she’s “running around saying she should be VP.”
 But—uh-oh—in mid-August, Marge, openly floated herself.
 She told the Atlanta Journal-Constitution that she hadn’t decided whether she’ll run for Senate because, she said, “I have a lot of things to think about.
 Am I going to be a part of President Trump’s Cabinet if he wins?
 Is it possible that I’ll be VP?”

 Even if Trump doesn’t care for their thirst, he probably wouldn’t choose them anyway!
 Sources said that he’s talked about the pros and cons of both women but even Trump isn’t “stupid enough” to select Greene or Lake, as it could turn off independent and moderate voters he needs to win in a general election.
-(Trump does appear to be considering a female running mate, though, with other contenders reportedly including current 2024 presidential candidate Nikki Haley, Arkansas Gov. Sarah Huckabee Sanders, and South Dakota Gov. Krisi Noem.)
+(Trump does appear to be considering a female running mate, though, with other contenders reportedly including current 2024 presidential candidate Nikki Haley, Arkansas Gov. Sarah Huckabee Sanders, and South Dakota Gov. Kristi Noem.)

 This pathetic pick-me battle could end in the coming weeks, however, if Lake decides to run for Senate in Arizona in the seat held by former Democrat Kyrsten Sinema (I-Ariz.).
 Sinema still hasn’t said whether she’s seeking re-election.
 We’ll be watching, popcorn in hand.